 Q: What are the charitable donations to CSAR used for?

 A: The majority of donations are used to fund the CSAR PhD Student Awards.
-In 2017 we were able to increase the number of these awards to ten.

 Q: Why do we ask you to let us know your gender and age group?